amnuts/opcache-gui/README.md

 All the files currently in the cache are listed here with their associated statistics.

-You can filter the results to help find the particular scripts you're looking for, and you can optionally set levels of the path to be hidden.
+You can filter the results to help find the particular scripts you're looking for and change the way cached files are sorted.
 From here you can invalidate the cache for individual files or invalidate the cache for all the files matching your search.

 If you do not want to show the file list at all then you can use the `allow_filelist` configuration option; setting it to `false` will suppress the file list altogether.